elicia4/linux_notes/02-basic-commands.md

 	pacman -S apache
 	...

-To access apache, type 'localhost' in your browser's address bar.
+To access apache, type `localhost` in your browser's address bar.
 It's likely that nothing appeared.
 That's because the service itself is not running.
 To check the status of it: